jstat17/Twitter-Block-Bot/README.md

 ### Python modules required:
 selenium, dotenv, time, os.

-selenium and dotenv will likely need to be installed with pip time and os are in the standard library (I think)
+selenium and dotenv will likely need to be installed with pip. time and os are in the standard library (I think).